 If you cannot pay child support for whatever reason, it is advisable to speak with an experienced attorney to explore your options.
 Not paying child support can have very serious consequences, including being held in contempt of court.

 That is why you need to act quickly as soon as you know that you will not be able to make the upcoming payment on time.
-Talk to our knowledgeable child support attorneys at The Law Office of Brett H. Pritchard to discuss your particular situation.
-Call 254-501-4040 today.
+Talk to our knowledgeable child support attorneys at the Law Office of Brett H. Pritchard to discuss your particular situation.
+Call us at (254) 781-4222 or contact us online today.